 In 2007, after 18 years as an assistant coach with the Boise State gymnastics team, Bird took on a new role and was promoted to co-head coach alongside Resnick for the 2007-2008 season.

 Originally from Milwaukie, Ore., she came to Boise State in 1985 as a freshman on the gymnastics team under former Bronco coach Jackie Carringer.
 She was a scholarship athlete for Boise State from 1986-89.

-As a result of her creative dance and unique tumbling, Tina held the school record on floor for four years.
-She has served as the squad's chief choreographer, edited music for floor routines and developed the team's conditioning program along with the Bronco strength coaches.
-Bird also serves as the team's beam coach and is in charge of putting together Bronco beam program.
+As a result of her creative dance and unique tumbling, Bird held the school record on floor for four years.
+She serves as the squad's chief choreographer, edits music for floor routines and develops the team's conditioning program along with the Bronco strength coaches.
+Bird also serves as the team's beam coach and is in charge of putting together Bronco beam workouts.

 Bird was selected to coach at the NCAA Youth Education through Sports (YES) clinic in conjunction with the NCAA National Championships in 1998 and 2001.
 She served as the site coordinator for the YES clinic in April of 2000 when Boise State hosted the NCAA National Championships.
 Bird also served on the USA Gymnastics Idaho State Board in 2005.

 A 1990 graduate of Boise State with a degree in physical education, she was honored as an All-American Scholar Athlete by the national coaches' association.
 Bird coached at Bronco Elite Gymnastics Academy from 1996-2005, and was the site coordinator for the Special Olympics Summer Gymnastics Games in 1991.